 Initially, Joseph intended to send Mary away, but that changed after an angel spoke to Joseph via a dream telling him of Mary’s divine conception and encouraging Joseph to marry her (Mathew 1:18-25).

 But a few things muddied the waters.
 First Joseph continued on with the wedding.
-Normally, the husband would be horribly offended and things would only get worse from there.
+Normally, the husband would be horribly offended if he found out his betrothed was pregnant and things would only get worse from there.

 We also know Mary visited her cousin Elizabeth (mother of John the Baptist) for three months (Luke 1:39-56).
 Finally there was the census requiring Joseph to return to his home town — Bethlehem – where Jesus was eventually born.

 Don’t kid yourself, those with suspicions would have known Joseph was not around when Mary conceived.